-- 6 individual 1-hour meetings with 5 participants
+- Six individual 1-hour meetings with five participants

 - Preparation and meeting debriefs

-- Full-time faculty facilitators will receive a course release of 5 credits or an overload.
+- Full-time faculty facilitators will receive a course release of five credits or an overload.
 To ensure quality facilitation, facilitators will maintain a total load of no more than 18 credits.

-- Part-time instructor facilitators will receive five credits at the tier 1 payrate.
+- Part-time instructor facilitators will receive the hourly rate for the 83 hours of facilitation.

 Session Descriptions and Learning Outcomes